Avant Assessment Testing Accommodations

 The following testing accommodations for Avant’s language assessments are intended to help all individuals access each section of the test successfully.
 Avant Assessment’s accommodations policy is intended to comply as closely as possible with Federal, State and local accommodations rules.
 Avant will work with School Districts, Colleges and Universities to gain compliance with regulations under section 508 and other applicable standards and administrative rules.

-The main idea with any accommodation is to accommodate the student without changing the nature or context of the question or helping with their answer or response.
+The main idea with any accommodation is to accommodate the test taker without changing the nature or context of the question or helping with their answer or response.
 The most commonly requested accommodation for the assessment is extra time, which can always be allowed.

-Can increase the zoom level of the screen.
+- Test takers can increase the zoom level of the screen.

-Avant Assessment provides audio support in the target language for all Writing and Speaking prompts and tasks.
+- Avant Assessment provides audio support in the target language for all Writing and Speaking prompts and tasks.

-For areas of the test with verbal instructions, an Aide can communicate any of the English portions of the test and can describe, in English or sign language, any accompanying photograph.
+- For areas of the test with verbal instructions, an Aide can communicate any of the English portions of the test and can describe, in English or sign language, any accompanying photograph.

-Test takers have the ability to skip the Speaking section all together if needed.
+- Test takers have the ability to skip the Speaking section all together if needed.

 Dyslexic test takers can have an Aide read any of the English portions of the test – but only the English portions.

 - The most commonly requested accommodation for the assessment is extra time, which can always be allowed for all sections of the test.

-Avant’s test are not timed, test takers can take as long as necessary to complete each section.
+- Avant’s test are not timed, test takers can take as long as necessary to complete each section.

-Breaks can be taken at any time, most commonly in-between sections.
+- Breaks can be taken at any time, most commonly in-between sections.

-Avant’s tests can be divided into several sessions over as many days as needed.
+- Avant’s tests can be divided into several sessions over as many days as needed.

-Login, Student Profile & Instructions pages:
+Login, Test Taker Profile & Instructions pages

-Reading & Listening sections (see graphic below):
+Reading & Listening sections (see graphic below)

-Translation assistance is allowed for the ‘Situation’ and ‘Question’ elements only (see graphic below).
+- Translation assistance is allowed for the ‘Situation’ and ‘Question’ elements only (see graphic below).

-Do NOT translate any of the authentic text or authentic audio.
+- Do NOT translate any of the authentic text or authentic audio.

 - Do NOT translate any of the multiple choice answer options.

 READING EXAMPLE QUESTION

-Writing & Speaking sections:
+Writing & Speaking sections

 - The Writing and Speaking section prompts are provided in written English with target language audio support.

-Proctors may read the prompt aloud in English, if needed and explain the overall task.
+- Proctors may read the prompt aloud in English, if needed and explain the overall task.

-Verbal assistance is allowed for directions, and for the technical aspects of keyboarding or recording their responses and operating the record and playback buttons.
+- Verbal assistance is allowed for directions, and for the technical aspects of keyboarding or recording their responses and operating the record and playback buttons.

 Why are the test questions and instructions in English?